-The large double doors swing open to an incredible view of the Sawtooth Mountains on a clear day.
+The large barn-like double doors swing open to an incredible view of the Sawtooth Mountains on a clear day.

 To guests of the resort, the hot springs are free of charge and reserved by the hour.
 Admission is paid for outside guests, who must also reserve by the hour.